Towards field theory of multiple D0-branes. Hamiltonian mechanics and quantization of simplest 3D prototype of multiple D0-brane system: Introduction

-A single D$0$-brane is just massive superparticle in type IIA superspace \cite{Bergshoeff:1996tu} and its worldvolume is a one dimensional worldline.
-A one dimensional (1d) gauge field is known to be pure gauge, and such is the D$0$-brane worldline gauge field.
-Furthermore its field strength cannot be defined so that DBI part of the action is reduced in D$0$-case to just a standard superparticle kinetic term, the WZ term is constructed from fermionic coordinates of flat type IIA superspace and, hence, the D$0$-brane action is given 10D generalization of the Azc\'arraga-Lukierski action for 4D ${\cal N}=2$ massive superparticle \cite{deAzcarraga:1982dhu,deAzcarraga:1982njd}.
-Thus, there is no reason to expect a kind of non-Abelian DBI-like contribution to the mD$0$ action, and our candidate mD$0$ action(s) do not contain such.
+A single D$0$-brane is just a massive superparticle in type IIA superspace \cite{Bergshoeff:1996tu} and its worldvolume is a one dimensional worldline.
+A one dimensional (1d) gauge field is known to be pure gauge, thus such is the D$0$-brane worldline gauge field.
+Furthermore its field strength cannot be defined so that in D$0$-brane case the DBI part of the action is reduced to just a standard superparticle kinetic term.
+Furthermore, the WZ term is constructed from fermionic coordinates of flat type IIA superspace and, hence, the D$0$-brane action is given by 10D generalization of the de Azc\'arraga-Lukierski action for the $\text{D}=4$ ${\cal N}=2$ massive superparticle \cite{deAzcarraga:1982dhu,deAzcarraga:1982njd}.
+Thus, there is no reason to expect a kind of non-Abelian DBI-like contribution to the mD$0$ action, and our candidate mD$0$ action(s) in \cite{Bandos:2022uoz} do not contain such.

 The unexpected property of the action of \cite{Bandos:2022uoz} is the presence of an arbitrary positive definite function ${\cal M}({\cal H})$ of an SU$(N)$ invariant function of matrix fields ${\cal H}$ in which one can recognize the Hamiltonian of SYM model \footnote{In \cite{Bandos:2022uoz} and \cite{Bandos:2022dpx}, for shortness, we allowed ourselves to call it 'relative motion Hamiltonian', but in the context of present study such a name may be confusing and we avoid to use it. }.
 Surprisingly, the action possesses local fermionic worldline supersymmetry, characteristic property expected from mD$0$ system, for arbitrary choice of ${\cal M}({\cal H})$, so that we can speak about a family of candidate actions for the description of mD$0$.
 Of this family, the simplest representative with ${\cal M}({\cal H})=m$ for constant $m$ appearing also in the center of mass part of the action had been found before in \cite{Bandos:2018ntt}.
 However, the most promising candidate for the role of mD$0$ action has a particular nontrivial form of ${\cal M}({\cal H})$ given in Eq. \eqref{cM=m+} below: as we showed in \cite{Bandos:2022dpx} it can be obtained by dimensional reduction from the 11D multiple M-wave (also called multiple M$0$ or mM$0$) action of \cite{Bandos:2012jz}.